morrowwolf/Barony13/.github/CONTRIBUTING.md

 ### No duplicated code
 Copying code from one place to another may be suitable for small, short-time projects, but Barony 13 is a long-term project and highly discourages this.

-Instead you can use object orientation, or simply placing repeated code in a function, to obey this specification easily.
+Instead you can use object orientation, or place repeated code in a function, to obey this specification easily.

-### Startup/Runtime tradeoffs with lists and the "hidden" init proc
-First, read the comments in [this BYOND thread](http://www.byond.com/forum/?post=2086980&page=2#comment19776775), starting where the link takes you.

-There are two key points here:

-1) Defining a list in the variable's definition calls a hidden proc - init.
-If you have to define a list at startup, do so in New() (or preferably Initialize()) and avoid the overhead of a second call (Init() and then New())

-2) It also consumes more memory to the point where the list is actually required, even if the object in question may never use it!

-Remember: although this tradeoff makes sense in many cases, it doesn't cover them all.
-Think carefully about your addition before deciding if you need to use it.

 ### Prefer `Initialize()` over `New()` for atoms
 Our game controller is pretty good at handling long operations and lag, but it can't control what happens when the map is loaded, which calls `New` for all atoms on the map.
 If you're creating a new atom, use the `Initialize` proc to do what you would normally do in `New`.
 This cuts down on the number of proc calls needed when the world is loaded.
 See here for details on `Initialize`: https://github.com/tgstation/tgstation/blob/master/code/game/atoms.dm#L49